-For 50 years Don Moore has written for newspapers in West Coast Florida.
+For over 50 years Don Moore has written for newspapers in West Coast Florida.
 Before graduating in 1963 from the University of Florida’s School of Journalism and Communications, he got a part-time job as a police reporter at The Bradenton Herald daily newspaper in Bradenton, Fla.

 While still in college Moore went to work a short while later for the Sarasota Herald Tribune when the daily opened a news bureau in Bradenton.
 After graduation he was offered a job as bureau chief of The Tampa Tribune’s minuscule news bureau in Bradenton, a position he held for three years.

 Moore became an entrepreneur in 1966 when Steve Kimball, publisher of The Islander, gave him the opportunity to join the staff as editor and part owner of his 1,700 paid-circulation weekly newspaper covering Anna Maria Island and eventually Longboat Key, Fla.

 A few years later Moore bought Kimball out.
 By the time he sold his paper to The New York Times in 1980 he was editor and publisher of The Islander that had grown to 9,000 paid circulation.
 Journalistically it was among the top three weekly papers in Florida.